Chile country brief - Bilateral Fact Sheet

 - 2021 May – visit to Chile by Chief of Royal Australian Navy Rear Vice Admiral Michael Noonan.

-- 2020 October – Prime Minister Morrison spoke to President Piñera (virtual meeting).
-2020 October - October – Minister for Foreign Affairs and Minister for Women, Marise Payne spoke to Minister for Foreign Affairs Andrés Allamand (virtual meeting).
+- 2020 October – then Prime Minister Morrison spoke to President Piñera (virtual meeting).
+2020 October - October – then Minister for Foreign Affairs and then Minister for Women, Marise Payne spoke to Minister for Foreign Affairs Andrés Allamand (virtual meeting).

-- 2019 November – Minister for Foreign Affairs and Minister for Women, Marise Payne met Minister for Foreign Affairs Ribera at the G20 (Japan).
+- 2019 November – then Minister for Foreign Affairs and then Minister for Women, Marise Payne met Minister for Foreign Affairs Ribera at the G20 (Japan).

 Agreements with Chile